-Over the next academic year, we will also be evaluating our distributed campus model and seeking strategic clinical affiliations to meet long-term educational and financial needs.
-The college's learning and working environment remains strong and the focus has shifted to building ongoing curricular continuous quality improvement that sustains the college's ability to attract the best students, to recruit and retain faculty, and engage support staff.
+During the 2018-2019 academic year, the College has worked to engage in strategic clinical affiliations to meet long-term educational and financial needs.
+The College's learning and working environment remains strong and the focus has shifted to building ongoing curricular continuous quality improvement that sustains the College's ability to attract the best students, to recruit and retain faculty, and engage support staff.